lucasschott/rl_labs_notebooks/README.md

 When you stop working on the rl_labs

-* Termiate the jupyter lab process
+* Terminate the jupyter lab process

 * And run